melato/cloudconfiglxd/README.md

 It does not require that the guest OS has cloud-init installed.

-It can be used as a library or as an executable.
+It can be used as a Go library or as an executable.

 # Supported cloud-init features
-The following fields of cloud-config files are supported and applied in this order:
+The following cloud-init modules (sections) are supported and applied in this order:

 - packages
 - write_files (only plain text, without any encoding)